derak-isaack/Mpesa-statement-chatbot/Readme.md

 ![Google Sheets](<images/Screenshot (978).png>)

-It also employs use of various `API KEYS` which serve as credentials for interacting with the models at play.
+It also employs use of various `API KEYS` which serve as credentials for interacting with the `Generative AI` models.